-Well before I read the novel, several people had given me bitter rundown of the saga.
-During one night of filming for a short student film, while waiting for the director and cinematographer to work through intensive changes to a scene, a few members of the crew gave me a long synopsis of each of the four novels.
+Well before I read the novel, several people gave me bitter rundowns of the saga.
+For example, during one night of filming for a short student film, while waiting for the director and cinematographer to work through intensive changes to a scene, a few members of the crew gave me a long synopsis of each of the four novels.
 None of the crew members were fans.

 Read quickly and learn what you can, I told myself.
 And try not to let other people’s biases color my reading.

-However, I started reading with the expectations of immature writing and a clingy, weak heroine.
+Still, I couldn’t help but expect immature writing and a clingy, weak heroine.

 Was the writing immature?
-Yes, yes, it was.
+Yes, it was.
 Inconsistent, too.
-It looks as if Meyer figured out after the first few chapters how to write stronger (more bearable) dialogue and to show conflicted thoughts without an overuse of em-dashes.
+It looks as if it took Meyer a few chapters to figure out how to write stronger (bearable) dialogue and to show conflicted thoughts without an overuse of em-dashes.

 Was Bella Swan (oh, what a name) as clingy and weak as reviewers describe her?
 Yes, yes, she was.

-However, from the very beginning, I noticed aspects of her personality that I was surprised no one had mentioned.
+However, I saw aspects of her personality from the beginning that no one had mentioned.

 Bella’s Forgotten Trauma

 Meyer didn’t explain why, but Bella shows signs of emotional trauma before she meets the vampire hero.

 She’s a loaner, distancing herself from people with the intention of causing herself emotional distress.
 She moves away from her ditzy but supposedly loving mother to live with her busy father in a place she knows she loathes.
 Although she had no friends from Arizona, she shows little desire to develop the friendships offered to her in Washington.
 Frequently, she categorizes the people around her as either those who will ignore her or those she can use.